Welcome to the World Football League Website

 December 5, 1974 Florida Blazers @ Birmingham Americans

-NOTE: The Houston Texans announced a move to Shreveport on September 18, 1974.
-The team traveled to Birmingham the next day to play the Americans in the nationally televised game on TVS, and was known as "Louisiana" by the WFL until September 24 when the team announced the team name would be the Shreveport Steamer.
+*NOTE: The Houston Texans announced a move to Shreveport on September 18, 1974.
+The team traveled to Birmingham the next day to play the Americans in a nationally televised game on the TVS Sports Network, and were known as "Louisiana" by the WFL until September 24 when the team announced their name would be the Shreveport Steamer.

 WFL on TVS - New York Stars vs. Jacksonville Sharks